shakacode/react_on_rails/docs/api/view-helpers-api.md

 end %>
 ```

-### Renderer Functions
+### Renderer Functions (function that will call ReactDOM.render or ReactDOM.hydrate)

-A renderer function is a generator function that accepts three arguments: `(props, railsContext, domNodeId) => { ... }`.
-Instead of returning a React component, a renderer is responsible for calling `ReactDOM.render` to render a React component into the dom.
-Why would you want to call `ReactDOM.render` yourself?
-One possible use case is [code splitting](docs/additional-reading/code-splitting.md).
+A "renderer function" is a generator function that accepts three arguments (rather than 2): `(props, railsContext, domNodeId) => { ... }`.
+Instead of returning a React component, a renderer is responsible for installing a callback that will call `ReactDOM.render` (in React 16+, `ReactDOM.hydrate`) to render a React component into the DOM.
+The "renderer function" is called at the same time the document ready event would instantate the React components into the DOM.

+Why would you want to call `ReactDOM.hydrate` yourself?
+One possible use case is [code splitting](../additional-reading/code-splitting.md).
+In a nutshell, you don't want to load the React component on the DOM node yet.
+So you want to install some handler that will call `ReactDOM.hydrate` at a later time.
+In the case of code splitting with server rendering, the server rendered code has any async code loaded and used to server render.
+Thus, the client code must also fully load any asynch code before server rendering.
+Otherwise, the client code would first render partially, not matching the server rendering, and then a second later, the full code would render, resulting in an unpleasant flashing on the screen.

 Renderer functions are not meant to be used on the server since there's no DOM on the server.
 Instead, use a generator function.
 Attempting to server render with a renderer function will throw an error.